 The Essenes were a sect of Second Temple Judaism that flourished from the 2nd century BCE to the 1st century CE.
 They were fewer in number than the Pharisees and the Sadducees (the major Jewish sects at the time).
 They were vegetarian, ecologists, into both the Father and Mother aspects of God, saw women as equal with men.
-They were Master Healers, Herbalists and Alchemists and could heal with the touch of their hands as well as with food and herbs, had an average life span of 125 years, and were the teachers of Jesus, John the Beloved and John the Baptist.
+They were Master Alchemists and could heal with the touch of their hands as well as with food and herbs, had an average life span of 125 years.
+There were both Northern familial and Southern ascetic groups and they were the teachers of Jesus, John the Beloved and John the Baptist respectively.

 Many separate but related religious groups of that era shared similar mystic, eschatological, messianic, and ascetic beliefs.
 These groups are collectively referred to by various scholars as the “Essenes.”
 The Essenes lived in various cities and congregated in communal life dedicated to asceticism, voluntary poverty, daily immersion, and abstinence from worldly pleasures.
 The historian, Josephus records that Essenes existed in large numbers, and thousands lived throughout Roman Judæa.